SeldonIO/seldon-core/doc/source/ingress/istio.md

  * A/B testing
  * shadow deployments

-An example showing canary updates can be found [here](../examples/istio_canary.html) Other examples including shadow can be found [here](../examples/istio_examples.html)
+More information on these can be found in our [example showing canary updates](../examples/istio_canary.html) and [other examples, including shadow updates](../examples/istio_examples.html).